List of Supergirl characters: William Dey

-William Dey (portrayed by Staz Nair; seasons 5–6) is the new star reporter at Catco Worldwide Media.
+William Dey (Staz Nair; seasons 5–6) is the new star reporter at Catco Worldwide Media.
 He secretly remains under the London Times newspapers' employ and undercover to investigates Andrea Rojas, suspecting that she is a criminal.
 When the lenses from Obsidian Tech came out, William only confronted a simulation of Andrea while covering up what he was using the lenses for to the real Andrea.
 William was later shocked when his old college friend Russell Rogers was turned into Rip Roar.

 Following the Crisis where Earth-Prime is formed, a new William Dey attended the Man of Tomorrow event that the Luthor family was hosting.
 In a private talk with Kara, William claimed that Russell was killed when the Luthor family took over Russell's company.
 During his investigation, William arrived at a warehouse and was unable to find any proof of Lex's latest plot due to Margot Morrison using a cloaking wall to hide herself and those who got trapped in virtual reality.
 He was present when Supergirl and Martian Manhunter arrived at the location where they found that Lex had saved everyone there and killed Margot.
 William and Kelly later spoke to Andrea about Eve only to be told that Eve has a clean slate.
 William later secretly followed Eve only to end up black-bagged.
 Eve learns that William was investigating her connection to Lex.
-She manages to shoot him before getting subdued by Lena.
+She shoots him before being subdued by Lena.
 Supergirl cauterizes the wound and has him taken to the hospital.

 In season six, William is recuperating with his right arm in a sling at the time when Andrea mentions that she bought her share of CatCo from her father.
 He later tails the Superfriends to raise CatCo's readers.
 Then he enters an unspecified partnership with Otis Graves.
 Near the end of the season, Andrea breaks into Lex's mansion, steals his personal journals and publishes a revealing article on them under William's name to increase CatCo's viewership.
 This leads to William calling her out and dressing her down for her unethical actions and seeming care for no one but herself and her own interests.
 Later, William is fatally shot by Lex in the Superfriends HQ as revenge for the article, but manages to send a last video to Andrea regarding Lex's true nature before succumbing to his wounds.
 The Superfriends later hold a funeral for him and Andrea makes amends for his death by setting up a journalism award and a foundation in his honor.